Renee Romano

 Headshot of Renee Romano.

-Renee Romano is the Robert S. Danforth Professor of History and Professor of Comparative American Studies and Africana Studies at Oberlin College.
-A specialist in 20th and 21st century history of American racial politics and in the field of historical memory, she is the author of Racial Reckoning: Prosecuting America’s Civil Rights Murders (Harvard University Press, 2014) and Race Mixing: Black-White Marriage in Postwar America (Harvard University Press, 2003.)
+Renee C. Romano is the Robert S. Danforth Professor of History and Professor of Comparative American Studies and Africana Studies at Oberlin College and Adjunct Professor of Museum Studies at CUNY School of Professional Studies.
+A specialist in 20 th and 21 st century history of American racial politics and in the field of historical memory, she is the author of Racial Reckoning: Prosecuting America’s Civil Rights Murders (Harvard University Press, 2014) and Race Mixing: Black-White Marriage in Postwar America (Harvard University Press, 2003.)
 She is also the co-editor of three collections: Historians on Hamilton (Rutgers Press, 2018) and Doing Recent History (University of Georgia Press, 2012), both co-edited with Claire Potter; and The Civil Rights Movement in American History (University of Georgia Press, 2006), co-edited with Leigh Raiford.

 Join Our Mailing List